simonewebdesign/simonewebdesign/source/madebymany/index.md

 #### A great team

-At **Made by Many** it's the [people who matter the most](https://madebymany.com/jobs), and that's why you attracted some great minds in your team. **Made by Many** is what happens when a bunch of **wildly talented people** get together.
+At **Made by Many** it's the [people who matter the most](https://madebymany.com/jobs), and that's why you attracted some great minds in your team. **Made by Many** is what happens when a bunch of **wildly talented people** get to work together.

 #### Amazing projects

 You've done some [really impressive work](https://madebymany.com/work), built with the right technologies for the job.
 You want to keep producing innovative solutions, and build a company culture where people love what they do.
+You even host the amazing [Frontend London](http://www.frontendlondon.co.uk/)!

 <br>